 One interesting feature of our popularity algorithm is that we often rejudge queries that have been annotated before, since the intent of a search can change.
 For example, perhaps people normally search for “Clint Eastwood” because they’re interested in his movies, but during the Republican National Convention users may have wanted to see tweets that were more political in nature.

 Human evaluation of popular search queries

 So suppose that our Storm topology has detected that the query “Big Bird” is suddenly spiking.
-Since the query may remain popular for only a few hours, we send it off to live humans, who can help us quickly understand what it means; this dispatch is performed via a Thrift service that allows us to design our tasks in a web frontend, and later programmatically submit them to Mechanical Turk using any of the different languages we use across Twitter.
+Since the query may remain popular for only a few hours, we send it off to live humans, who can help us quickly understand what it means; this dispatch is performed via a Thrift service that allows us to design our tasks in a web frontend, and later programmatically submit them to our human computation platform using any of the different languages we use across Twitter.

-On Mechanical Turk, judges are asked several questions about the query that help us serve better ads.
+On our crowdsourcing platforms, judges are asked several questions about the query that help us serve better ads.
 Without going into the exact questions, here are flavors of a few possibilities:

 - What category does the query belong to?
 For example, “Stanford” may typically be an education-related query, but perhaps there’s a football game between Stanford and Berkeley at the moment, in which case the current search intent would be sports.

 - Does the query refer to a person?
 If so, who, and what is their Twitter handle if they have one?
 For example, the query “Happy Birthday Harry” may be trending, but it’s hard to know beforehand which of the numerous celebrities named Harry it’s referring to.
 Is it One Direction’s Harry Styles, in which case the searcher is likely to be interested in teen pop?
 Harry Potter, in which case the searcher is likely to be interested in fantasy novels?
 Or someone else entirely?

 Since humans are core to this system, let’s describe how our workforce was designed to give us fast, reliable results.